-The 9 Best Gray and Charcoal Paint Colours: Benjamin Moore
+The Top 9 Gray & Charcoal Paint Colors: Benjamin Moore

-Gray is undoubtedly one of the most popular paint choices these days.
-And with a wide variety of depths and undertones to choose from, it’s easy to see why gray has surpassed beige as the most popular neutral.
+Gray is undoubtedly one of the most popular paint colors.
+And with various depths, shades, and undertones, it’s easy to see why gray has been a top choice for walls, cabinets, exteriors, and more.

-However, when choosing a gray paint colour, you have to pay EXTRA close attention to the undertones.
-Of course you always have to pay close attention to undertones when picking a paint colour, however they are far sneakier when they are tucked into grays and charcoals.
+However, when choosing a gray paint color, you must pay EXTRA close attention to the undertones.
+Of course, you always have to pay close attention to undertones when picking a paint color, but they are far sneakier when tucked into gray.

 OR check out my wicked video here!